 At Access Ambassadors, we focus on the social model of deafness.
 We focus on helping organisations remove the barriers that prevent individuals from accessing services and employment.

-Deaf and hard of hearing people, like you or I, do not like to be defined by a label.
+Deaf and hard of hearing people do not like to be defined by a label.
 Hearing ability is only one part of an individual’s sensory input.
 Nonetheless, there are a variety of terms that mainstream services use to describe deaf or hard of hearing individuals.
 The term you use when talking to someone will depend on how the individual views their deafness or hearing loss.
 Some Deaf people view deafness as a social identity, particularly sign language users.
 It is important to know the range of terms that are currently in use:

 - Hearing-impaired: This term refers to a disability category that describes individuals who have lost some of their hearing.